purpleprotocol/purplecoin/README.md

 ### Disadvantages when compared to Ethereum v2.0
 * While the Green PoW mining model used in Purplecoin is 50% energy efficient, Proof of Stake is 98% energy efficient

-### Cryptography
-Purplecoin uses Schnorr implemented over Ristretto (sr25519) as its signature algorithm and blake3 as the choice of hash function.

-### Green PoW
-Purplecoin uses the Green PoW model which lowers the energy consumption of mining to up to 50%.

-### ASIC resistance
-Purplecoin uses 2 Proof of Work algorithms in tandem: RandomX and a choice out of several hash functions.
-One is suited to CPU mining and the other for ASIC miners.
-Algorithms are switched every Green PoW epoch.

 ## Donations
 While the development of Purplecoin initially happened in the sphere of Purple Technologies, it is not backed in any way by it or any other company.
 Purple Technologies is a for-profit company while Purplecoin is a decentralized project.
 Therefore, the decisions and development happens at the community level.
 As such, the project also relies on the community at a funding level.